wwmoraes/site/content/posts/kiss-principle-is-not-that-simple/index.md

 of all his brilliant creations.
 As per Ben Rich, author of Johnson's posthumous
 biography:

-{{< cite "Ben Rich, describing the Skunk Works division" >}}
+> A concentration of a few good people… applying the simplest, most
-A concentration of a few good people… applying the simplest, most straightforward methods possible to develop and produce new products.
+> straightforward methods possible to develop and produce new products.
-{{< /cite >}}
+{caption="Ben Rich, describing the Skunk Works division"}

 There's also reports on how Johnson challenged his engineering team to design solutions that a regular engineer would be able to fix using common tools.
 This